TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### FailOffForFirstStageEasy

+When enabled, the first stage will have failing disabled when on Easy or Beginner.

 Possible values are ``0`` or ``1``.
 0 is ``Off`` and 1 is ``On``.

 Default value: 0

 ### FailOffInBeginner

+When enabled, Beginner charts will have failing disabled.

 Possible values are ``0`` or ``1``.
 0 is ``Off`` and 1 is ``On``.